|Last updated 25 June 2020

 In early 1934 the Australian and international airline world was

-shocked at the news that West Australian Airways had lost its long-established NorWest Service between Perth and Wyndham to a small Adelaide operator MacRobertson Miller Aviation Co.
+shocked by the news that West Australian Airways had lost its long-established NorWest Air Service between Perth and Wyndham to a small Adelaide operator MacRobertson Miller Aviation Co.

 The Prime Minister Mr. Joseph Lyons announced on 20 April 1934 the results of the Government review of airline routes in preparation for the United Kingdom-Australia Air Mail.
 The Perth-Wyndham service was awarded to MMA, including a route extention to Daly Waters NT* to meet the mail plane to/from UK.
 WAA would cease Perth-Wyndham in September 1934 when the air service would be taken over by MMA which had ordered three new DH.84 Dragon six-passenger airliners from England.

 The background to MMA's successful bid for the West Australian service

 is the stuff of Australian aviation history.
 WAA's dynamic Managing

 Director Norman Brearley, planning an air service to Singapore in